sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     > Don't modify the payload when you integrate with SAP Build Apps.

-     Provide the values to the fileds as shown below.Your payload should like below after providing values to the fields.
+     Provide the values to the fields as shown below.Your payload should like below after providing values to the fields.

     ```JSON